 In the realm of recruiting, measuring your candidate data allows you to make more efficient and productive hiring decisions.
 Values like cost-per-hire, turnover rate and many more are all critical in making the most of your recruiting efforts, saving you time, energy and money.

-are more important to identify than ever before because the hiring climate that many of us will be returning to will be changed in significant ways.
+These metrics are more important to identify than ever before because the hiring climate that many of us will be returning to will be changed in significant ways.
 Even if your strategy had been working well prior to 2020, it is worth looking into re-evaluating by analyzing the data you have on hand.
 Being proactive about adjusting your methods in which you attract, hire and connect with clients, as well as candidates, will ensure you stay ahead of the game.

 Here are some of the benefits of measuring your candidate data.